azurebigcompute/GettingStartedGuide/GetTooledUp.md

 These days most of what you need for the common Azure Batch tasks is included in the Azure Batch CLI (see above) under the "az batch" sub-command.
 However, for the labs we will need some extra tools normally reserved for black belts:

 1) **Batch Labs**
 Batch Labs is THE graphical tool for interacting with Azure Batch, and replaces the old Batch Explorer tool.
-You can <a href="https://azure.github.io/BatchLabs/">download the latest build for your operating system</a>.Batch Labs source code is also online <a href="https://github.com/Azure/BatchLabs">here</a>.
+You can <a href="https://azure.github.io/BatchLabs/">download the latest build</a> for your operating system.
+Batch Labs source code is also online <a href="https://github.com/Azure/BatchLabs">here</a>.

 2) **Azure Batch Shipyard**
 Batch Shipyard is a set of client-side tools that makes running container based Big Compute jobs on Azure Batch a breeze.
 Information and overview <a href="https://azure.github.io/batch-shipyard">here</a>.
 Clone the <a href="https://github.com/Azure/batch-shipyard">github repository</a> to your workstation and follow the install instructions linked on the main README.